Money is neither good nor evil, it is simply, money.

 When you puff yourself up, you tend to look down on people, become more narcissistic and think people owe you.
 When you minimize yourself, you tend to look up to people, become more altruistic and think you owe something to them.
 However, the moment you’re authentic and no longer exaggerate or minimize yourself to others but instead see yourself as being equal to them, you are more likely to create a sustainable, fair exchange.

 The second you have equanimity within yourself and equity between yourself and others, you will tend to care about what they value as much as you care about what you value.
 In doing so, you are likely to make sure that you care enough to communicate what you have as an offering – a product, service or idea – in terms of their highest values.
-The result is that they are then more likely to buy what you’re selling, which, in turn, will often results in your reaping the financial rewards.
+The result is that they are then more likely to buy what you’re selling, which, in turn, will often results in your reaping the financial rewards and making more money.

 However, if you exaggerate yourself, become narcissistic, look down on them, project your highest values onto them and expect them to buy what you have, without considering what they value most, they might not be interested in what you are selling.
 And then you won’t have an income.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on The Deeper Meaning of Money, click below. ↓

 The opposite also tends to be true.
 If you minimize yourself, you are more likely to altruistically give away discounted products or services in order to close the deal or sale.